 Clear Explanation Of Their Fees & Services

-When you use an energy broker to find you an energy supply rate, it is clear they are being compensated in some manner.
+When you use an energy broker to find you an energy supply rate, it is clear that they are being compensated in some manner.
 If your broker is able to clearly articulate how they are compensated and what services they will deliver in exchange for that compensation, then you’ve found someone you can trust.

 Provide Multiple Rate Offers